-If you have an excused absence, you will have 1 week to complete whatever in-class work you missed (quiz, exam, activity, etc.).
-If your excused absence occurred on a day when a quiz or an exam was given, it is your responsibility to arrange to take a make-up quiz or exam.
-It is also your responsibility to leave the classroom if the quiz or exam is being discussed before you take the make-up version.
+If you have an excused absence, you will have 1 week to complete an in-class participation activity or exam that you missed.
+Because you are allowed to drop your two lowest quiz scores, typically there will be no make-up quizzes.
+If your excused absence occurred on an exam day, it is your responsibility to arrange to take a make-up exam.
+It is also your responsibility to leave the classroom if an exam is being discussed before you take the make-up version.
 Failure to do so will result in forfeiting your opportunity to take the make-up.
-Your instructor will not seek you out to get work made up.
-It is your responsibility to follow up.
+Your instructor will not seek you out for make-up work: it is your responsibility to follow up.